returning to the body as sacred ground

 Kundalini Yoga

-While my therapeutic work draws most heavily on restorative and somatic practices, Kundalini informs my understanding of the body's energetic architecture and the relationship between breath, sound and nervous system regulation.
-It is a tradition of extraordinary depth and I carry its teachings with deep respect.
+While my therapeutic work draws most heavily from restorative, trauma-informed, and somatic approaches, my study of Kundalini Yoga has deeply informed my understanding of the body's energetic dimensions and the relationship between breath, sound, attention, and nervous system regulation.
+It is a tradition of profound depth, and I hold its teachings with great respect.

 Ways to Practice